 Every organization serving the financial sector must keep up with existing deposits and compliance and follow new updates, new regulations, and trends in this area.
 Although following this sector's job is seen as laborious and time-consuming, failure to follow up brings in non-compliance with the new regulations.
 Failure to comply with regulations can also damage institutions' reputations, lose customers, and be subject to severe penalties from regulators.

 Therefore, it is very important to implement appropriate AML-CTF compliance programs in institutions.
 De-Risking, on the other hand, is a strategy that companies apply when they cannot manage the money laundering risks that they have obligations to.
 You can find more detailed information about De-Risking and AML in the rest of your article.

-If financial institutions want to terminate business relationships that they find risky within the scope of De-Risking strategies, they generally choose embassies, diplomats working for them, correspondent banks, money business services because these organizations have higher risk scores.
-When we look at them as customers, many people working in embassies, for example, are referred to as politically exposed persons, which from the AML perspective may mean that they are at higher risk due to their potential relationship to bribery and corruption.
+If financial institutions want to terminate business relationships that they find risky within the scope of De-Risking strategies, they generally choose embassies, diplomats working for them, correspondent banks, and money business services because these organizations have higher risk scores.
+When we look at them as customers, many people working in embassies, for example, are referred to as politically exposed persons, which, from the AML perspective, may mean that they are at higher risk due to their potential relationship to bribery and corruption.